JayKimBravekjh/Bicycle-Collisions-in-Los-Angeles-2013-2018/README.md

 - VERMONT AVE & 3RD ST, LOS ANGELES, CA            11
 - FIGUEROA ST & 28TH ST, LOS ANGELES, CA           10

-The month and year with the most bicycle injuries in Los Angeles 2013-2018 is:
-- May,2013 with 224 bicycle injuries